Stilts

-Stilts are poles, posts or pillars that allow a person or structure to stand at a height above the ground.
+Stilts are poles, rods, posts or pillars that allow a person or structure to stand at a height above the ground.

 Stilts for walking have platforms for the feet and may be strapped to the user's legs.
 Stilts have been used for many hundreds of years.

 Types

 Joust on stilts in Namur.
 Stiltwalkers fights dates back to 1411 in Namur and still exists today.